You can read the full story here.

 |The Predazord in Legacy Wars.|

 As with other entries in the Power Rangers franchise, Bandai produced a line of toys and other merchandise based on the show.
 In 2002, THQ released a game for the Game Boy Advance developed by Natsume.
 It was top-down action game where a player could choose between each Ranger, and also assign additional Rangers to call for a powerful team-up attack.
 They could even choose between the various Megazords for the boss battles, which were quick time events.
 Cole and Merrick were playable characters in the console version of the 2007 game Power Rangers: Super Legends by Disney Interactive Studios, while Danny and Alyssa were playable in the Nintendo DS version.
 The entire cast was viewable in the game’s Hall of Legends.
-Danny was also included along with the Predazord in nWay Games’ 2017 mobile game Power Rangers Legacy Wars, as well as a mission inspired by “Forever Red”.
+Danny was also included along with the Predazord and a mission based on “Forever Red” in nWay Games’ 2017 mobile game Power Rangers Legacy Wars, and he was a character in nWay’s Power Rangers Morphin Legends; a turn-based mobile game soft-launched in 2022 that was ultimately cancelled in 2023.
 Although they didn’t play a large role, the Wild Force Rangers were featured in BOOM!
 Studios’ 2018 crossover event “Shattered Grid”.

 |The DVD cover.|